groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/pdfoptions/_index.md

 Disable any license restrictions for all fonts in current XPS/OXPS document.

 Many operations with font can't be executed if these operations are prohibited by the license of this font.
 For example, some font can't be embedded into a PDF document if the license rules disable embedding for this font.
 Be careful when using this flag.
 When it is set, it means that the person who sets this flag takes all responsibility for possible license/law violations on themselves.
 So they take it on their own risk.
 It's strongly recommended to use this flag only when you are fully confident that you are not breaking the copyright law.
 By default false.
+For code example, see the [documentation][].

 Example usage: